knative/eventing/docs/spec/channel.md

 The HTTP event queueing request's URL MUST correspond to a single, unique Channel at any given moment in time.
 This MAY be done via the host, path, query string, or any combination of these.
 This mapping is handled exclusively by the Channel implementation, exposed via the Channel's `status.address`.

-If an HTTP event queueing request's URL does not correspond to an existing Channel, then the Channel MUST respond with `404 Not Found`.
+If a Channel receives a request that does not correspond to a known channel, then it MUST respond with a `404 Not Found`.

 The Channel MUST respond with `202 Accepted` if the event queueing request is accepted by the server.